 Another feature that I miss is dual-direction playback.
 My ancient Webcors can play or record in either direction without flipping the tape over.
 So can my Roberts 5050X.
 My Wollensaks and this 771X cannot.
 Sound like a minor thing?
 If you're hunting for something in the middle of a tape and you don't know which side it is, then yes, being able to switch directions on the fly is a damn nice thing.

 The final item that made me want to tear my hair out is the output jacks, which take 1/4-inch phone plugs instead of the more common (now) RCA phono plugs.
 As I have no patch cables with phone plugs but many with RCA plugs, this annoys me greatly.

 This was sold outside the US as the Akai X-330, which may be useful to know if you're looking for documentation on it.
 See my comments about Roberts and Akai above.

 There's also a 5050XD variant of this machine (and an X330D).
-The difference is that the D versions are "decks," in that they don't have the internal speakers and power amplifiers to drive them; they were meant to be cabled into an stereo amplifier (usually as part of a component system) and run accordingly.
-Thus they lack the Bass and Treble controls (lower right hand side, on the photo below).
+The difference is that the D versions are "decks," in that they don't have the internal speakers and power amplifiers to drive them; they were meant to be cabled into a stereo amplifier (usually as part of a component system) and run accordingly.
+They also lack the Bass and Treble controls (lower right hand side on the photo).